pengxy/SQuAD2_Analysis/README.md

 | Tree-LSTM + BiDAF + ELMo | Nov 27, 2018 | CMU | 59.471 | 64.213 | 57.707 | 62.341 | - | - |

+### Note
+1. I did not list the ensemble models here.
+However, if only ensemble models are available, I will list and mark it with model names in italics.
+2. Anonymous submissions are ignored.
+3. In `Paper` section, `link` means the submitted model is exactly what the paper illustrates. `old-link` means there is somewhat mismatch between the paper and the submitted models.
+4. You will find additional scores of the development set, which is obtained from `PUBLIC` visible worksheets in CodaLab.
+5. The tables are sorted by the `Test-F1` score.

 ## Ensemble Track

 Here are the ensemble models that appeared on the leaderboard.
 The number of the models in ensemble is guessed by the content of these submissions (and of course it is publicly visible).